Alpine

 • Hiking boots

-• Running shoes (It’s important to have an extra pair of shoes, besides the hiking boots, as one pair could get wet during river crossings on horse back)
+• Running or hiking shoes (It’s important to have an extra pair of shoes, besides the hiking boots, as one pair could get wet during river crossings on horse back)

 • Pants that are comfortable for horse back riding